ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 quite a few of them above, but there were more 😥 You can read the rest in this [integration report][integration-report] I filed in the mypyc issue tracker.

-And I know, y'all are wondering why Black didn't use Cython, well I'm not sure given I wasn't around in 2019 when [@ambv first suggested its use][ambv-mypyc-suggestion].
-Anyway I didn't look into Cython because at the time as it seemed like I only had the final scraps left and didn't have too much work to do ... which was both right and wrong depending on how you look at it.
+And I know, y'all are wondering why Black didn't use Cython, well I'm not sure as I wasn't around in 2019 when [@ambv first suggested its use][ambv-mypyc-suggestion].
+Eitherway I didn't look into Cython because at the time as it seemed like I only had the final scraps left and didn't have too much work to do ... which was both right and wrong depending on how you look at it.

 Could Black be even faster if we had used Cython?
 Probably, but that's for another day as my personal roadmap for psf/black is already packed :p

 **Anyway, it's time for [Pt.
 2 - Optimization](../compiling-black-with-mypyc-part-2/).**

-[^1]: Originally when I first landed the relevant PR it was an overall 2x improvement but
+[^1]: Originally when I first landed the relevant PR it was an overall 2x improvement, but
-    once Jelle added a stability hotfix the *effective* speedup for files that were changed is 50%.
+    once Jelle added a stability hotfix the *effective* speedup for files that are changed is 50%.
 If you're formatting a bunch of already well formatted files, the speedup is still 2x

 [^2]: There's too many typing related PEPs to copy and paste, but there's an up to date list
     here: <https://docs.python.org/3/library/typing.html#relevant-peps>

 [^3]: <https://mypyc.readthedocs.io/en/stable/introduction.html#introduction>

-[^4]: well not quite exactly this, it was a crapper solution with a time complexity of O(n²)
-    instead of O(n), oh and of course my code style was less than ideal and I didn't use type annotations, but let's not go there :)

 [^5]: I am well aware I don't need to import `List` or `Tuple` from `typing` anymore.
 I'm
     just keeping my code examples compatible with older versions of Python.

+[^4]: well not quite exactly this, it was a crapper solution with a time complexity of O(n²)
+    instead of O(n), oh and of course my code style was less than ideal and I didn't use type annotations, but let's not go there :)

 [^6]: At the time @ambv wrote Black, lib2to3 was the best AST + CST mix out there.
 AST
-    parsers like the built-in one are great for understanding syntax and structure but are useless when editing how much whitespace a NAME token gets for example.
+    parsers like the built-in one are great for understanding syntax and structure, but are useless when editing how much whitespace a NAME token gets for example.
 CSTs on the other hand are great for visual changes Black does, but don't provide enough context to allow Black to make the right decisions, hence lib2to3 and the fork.

 [^7]: What's funny is that the PR which added this `__name__` check had a review noting the
     hackiness of reading the attribute in the first place.
-It was dismissed as it would have taken too much effort to properly implement the logic, well turns out we got this fun code in return.
+It was dismissed as it would have taken too much effort to properly implement the required logic, turns out we got this fun code in return!

 [^8]: It's because internally mypyc implements nested functions as callable classes